jklmnn/3s/README.md

 $ ./3s /path/to/input /path/to/output
 ```

-It will create the ewquired directories and copy all html, css, js, png and jpg files into a new tree.
+3s will copy all non hidden files to the new directory and recreate the original directory structure.
-It will replace tokens only in html files.
+Tokens in HTML files will then be changed in place.